alexandru-m-g/hdxtools-ng-library/README.rst

 INFO
 ----
-The build scripts are based on the following repo `Angular QuickStart Lib <https://github.com/filipesilva/angular-quickstart-lib>`_ .
-Thanks !
+The library was created using the Angular CLI generate command.
-The `inline-resources.js <inline-resources.js>`_ script was modified to support **less**.
+Eg. `ng generate library hxl-preview-ng-lib --prefix=hxl`

 BUILDING THE LIBRARY
 --------------------
-To build the library simply run :code:`npm run build`
+To build and package the library simply run :code:`npm run package`.
+This will also move the generated package to the `build` folder.

-You can easily package it for testing in a project: :code:`cd dist && npm pack`
+To test just building you can run `npm run build_lib`

 USING WITHOUT PUBLISHING
 ------------------------